The Bankrate promise

 After you make the ninth and final student loan rehabilitation payment, your loans will typically transfer to a new loan servicer.
 At that point, there are several benefits you can start to enjoy:

-- Default status is removed: This should halt any collection efforts, such as wage garnishment or Treasury offsets of income tax refunds and other federal payments.
+- Default status is removed: This should halt collection efforts, such as wage garnishment or offsets of income tax refunds and other federal payments.

-- Your credit history gets an update: When you successfully complete a student loan rehabilitation, the notation of “default” should disappear from the rehabilitated loans.
-Late payments that occurred prior to the default will, unfortunately, remain on your credit reports.
+- Your credit history gets an update: When you successfully rehabilitate a student loan, the notation of “default” should disappear from the rehabilitated loans.
+Unfortunately, late payments that occurred before the default will remain on your credit reports.

 - Benefits resume: With a current loan status, you should once again be able to apply for numerous federal student loan benefits.
 Depending on your loan type, these benefits may include income-driven repayment options, forbearance and deferment.